-Protest in Hajin Village over Water Scarcity
+Protest in Hajin village over water scarcity

-Hajin: Residents of Kundji Mohallah, Vijpara, in Hajin village, Bandipora district, expressed their discontent on Saturday by staging a protest against the Jal Shakti department’s failure to ensure sufficient water supply to their area.
+Hajin: Residents of Kundji Mohallah, Vijpara, in Hajin village of Bandipora district expressed their resentment on Saturday by staging a protest against the Jal Shakti department’s “failure” to ensure sufficient water supply to their area.

 Scores of residents, including women, gathered near the Vijpara bus stand, leading to the blockage of the Hajin-Sopore road.
 This disruption in traffic persisted for hours as they aimed to draw attention to their water-related grievances.